2014

 Parts and Sums

 Much of the research combining information behavior and library or information science has focused on systems.
 In information scientist Pauline Atherton’s view, this inhibited understanding of “the more substantive and more difficult aspects of our world of information science, namely the human being who is processing information (quoted in Garvey, 1979).
 There is some more recent research, however, about the factors (both systematic and individual) that influence individual information behavior.
-For example, Bates identified the frequently-demonstrated dominance of the “principle of least effort” in information seeking (2010).2 And Sanna Talja argues that researchers in most fields prefer informal sources and channels if available (2002).
+For example, Bates identified the frequently-demonstrated dominance of the “principle of least effort” in information seeking (2010). ((This concept will sound familiar in terms of students to anyone who has kept up with Project Information Literacy (http://projectinfolit.org).))
+And Sanna Talja argues that researchers in most fields prefer informal sources and channels if available (2002).
 In many cases, the principle of least effort may cause people to avoid information seeking altogether, especially if the source of that information is closed off, hostile, or made inaccessible by other human or technological means.
 People may make do with what they have at hand, can Google, or find out from those they trust, rather than risk vulnerability or alienation with a source known to be difficult in one way or another.
 Emotion is inextricably linked to information behavior, and, more obviously, to social behavior.
 An array of information behaviors (seeking, withholding, sharing) are related to emotional behaviors such as stress and self-concept.
 Even the solo librarian is part of a professional network, and a larger organization, and must rely upon others and other sources of information in order to do her job.

 Christina Courtright, writing about Thomas Wilson’s model of information behavior, refers to what he calls the “feedback loop” of “learning over time” (2007).
 This learning, according to Courtright, always takes place in relation to an individual’s perception of both risk and reward, and of self-efficacy.
 Imagine a library employee faced with a required task, a low sense of self-efficacy, and a high risk for information-seeking; for instance, a student employee at an academic library working at the desk late at night, with a supervisor who has in the past refused to answer this student’s questions because she thinks he should remember what she verbally told him during training a month ago.
 A patron comes to the desk wanting to extend a loan on a reserve item until morning; the student is unsure of the permissions and process.
 Were there adequate documentation (an online document, for example, of policies and procedures), or were the supervisor more willing to share information, the “risk” element would be taken out of the equation, as well as, perhaps, the student’s low sense of self-efficacy.
 The thinking and actions this student might go through in such a situation have been described by Elfreda Chatman as “self-protective behavior” (Hersberger, 2005).
 Chatman identified four characteristics of such behaviors: secrecy, deception, risk-taking, and situational relevance.
 In this example, the student employee must choose between the risk of asking his secrecy-wielding supervisor what to do, or deception of both supervisor and patron by bluffing and risking a solution which may be incorrect.
 Either choice ultimately has a negative effect both on service to patrons and on the student worker himself.